• Contact Info

 Primary Instructor - Fall 2019 / Spring 2023

 Selected topics in the area of clinical psychology.
 May be repeated up to 21 total credit hours.
-Instructor consent required.
+Instructor consent required for students outside of the Clinical Psychology program.

 Background